micheledusi/Deckz/src/logic/score.typ

   if cards.len() < n {
     return () // Not enough cards to form a straight
   }
-  let cards-by-rank = group-cards-by-rank(cards, add-zero: true, allow-invalid: false)
+  let cards-by-rank = group-ranks(cards, add-zero: true, allow-invalid: false)
     .values() // Get the values (arrays of cards) from the dictionary cards-by-rank.push(cards-by-rank.at(0)) // Add the first rank to the end to handle
   // wrap-around (e.g., A, 2, 3, 4, 5 or 10, J, Q, K, A)